Paddy’s Weekend homecoming for Thomas O’Toole - Irish Boxing

 Speaking to Irish-boxing.com last week he said: “I’m open to everything in terms of a new team.
 I know how hard this game is but I know what I need and what I have to look for.
 So it’s a decision I would definitely take my time with.

-“In terms of who I’d like to work with I’m very open.
+“In terms of who I’d like to work with, I’m very open.
 I’ve already made the sacrifice of relocating to the US so I’m open to whatever makes sense.
 But like I said It will be a carefully planned decision,” he adds before hinting he would prove an attractive proposition for promoters on either side of the Atlantic.

 “I’m a big draw in America and in Ireland, so I know the right opportunities will come.
-I’m an elite level fighter.
+I’m an elite-level fighter.
 2024 I plan on getting on bigger platforms.”